zuplo/docs/docs/articles/monetization-webhook-setup.md

 }
 ```

-The plugin is using two environment variables.
+The plugin uses two environment variables.
 The `STRIPE_SECRET_KEY` is the
-same value that was added in the
+same value that was added to the
 [Step 1](/docs/articles/monetization-dev-portal-setup.md) of this tutorial.
 The
 `STRIPE_WEBHOOK_SIGNING_SECRET` is a value that you will get after you set up a
 new Webhook in Stripe.